vohi/minicoin/README.md

 ruby-style regular expression, i.e. the following would shut down all Windows
 machines:

-`$ vagrant halt -f /windows.*/`
+`$ minicoin halt -f /windows/`

-Use `vagrant status /regexp/` to see which machines would be impacted by your expression (the above would also stop a machine named `no-windows-here`).
+Use `minicoin status /regexp/` to see which machines would be impacted by your expression (the above would also stop a machine named `no-windows-here`).

 For advanced operations, see the **Machine definition** sections below.